 Middle and external ear infections cause painful inflammation.
 A middle ear infection also causes a build up of pressure behind the eardrum (tympanic membrane [TM]).
 This build up of pressure is painful and also causes the eardrum to bulge.
 After the eardrum bulges, it occasionally bursts and releases a small amount of pus and/or blood from the ear.
 Rarely, a middle ear infection spreads to the mastoid bone behind the ear (causing mastoiditis Mastoiditis Mastoiditis is a bacterial infection in the mastoid process, which is the prominent bone behind the ear.
 Mastoiditis usually occurs when untreated or inadequately treated acute otitis media... read more ).

 People with diabetes Diabetes Mellitus (DM) Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
-Urination and thirst are... read more and those who have a compromised immune system (due to HIV Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and can cause acquired immunodeficiency syndrome (AIDS).
-HIV is transmitted... read more infection or chemotherapy for cancer Chemotherapy and Other Systemic Cancer Treatments Systemic treatments are those that have effects throughout the body rather than being applied directly to the cancer.
+Symptoms of diabetes may... read more and those who have a compromised immune system (due to HIV Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and is treated with antiretroviral medications.
+If untreated, it can cause... read more infection or chemotherapy for cancer Chemotherapy and Other Systemic Cancer Treatments Systemic treatments are those that have effects throughout the body rather than being applied directly to the cancer.
 Chemotherapy is a form of systemic treatment that uses drugs to kill cancer... read more ) or chronic kidney disease Chronic Kidney Disease Chronic kidney disease is a slowly progressive (months to years) decline in the kidneys’ ability to filter metabolic waste products from the blood.
 Major causes are diabetes and high blood pressure... read more may develop a particularly severe form of external otitis termed malignant or necrotizing external otitis Malignant External Otitis Malignant external otitis is a dangerous infection of the external ear that has spread to the skull bone (temporal bone) containing the ear canal, the middle ear, and the inner ear.
 Malignant... read more .